What is a Therapeutic HIV Vaccine?

 In 2012, a therapeutic HIV vaccine called Vacc-4x showed that it may be possible to teach the immune system to control HIV in some people with HIV and reduce their viral load.

 Researchers are developing and testing therapeutic HIV vaccines to achieve HIV remission or a functional cure.
-The goal is that treating people with these vaccines would keep HIV at undetectable levels (known as undetectable viral load) without the need for regular antiretroviral therapy (ART).
-ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from multiplying.
-Currently, a person with HIV must remain on ART to keep HIV at undetectable levels.
+The goal of a therapeutic vaccine is to keep HIV at undetectable levels (known as undetectable viral load) without the need for regular antiretroviral therapy (ART).

-In summary, researchers are exploring the use of therapeutic HIV vaccines to:
+In summary, researchers are exploring the use of therapeutic HIV vaccines to—

-- Achieve HIV remission, also called a functional cure (keeping viral load suppressed without the need for ART).
+- Achieve HIV remission, also called a functional cure (keeping viral load suppressed without the need for ART)

 Are there any FDA-approved therapeutic HIV vaccines?